rudeog/stochas_open/README.md

 # Stochas
+PLEASE NOTE!!!!
+The Stochas canonical repo will be moving to https://github.com/surge-synthesizer/stochas and will be housed there for the future.

 ## History
 Stochas was originally developed as closed-source software back in 2016 and was made available for sale by Audio Vitamins.